 Serving the global online business community since August 30, 2000 Business Marketing Articles

 An important, but frequently overlooked approach to small business promotion and marketing is media (relations) and public relations.
-In addition to advertising, sales letters, and face-to-face selling, most well-executed marketing plans include one or more of the following public relations tools: press releases, media interviews, editorials and guest columns (written by you or an associate), seminars and workshops, public speaking engagements, social media marketing (Twitter, Facebook, Linkedin) and special events.
+In addition to advertising, sales letters, and face-to-face selling, most well-executed marketing plans include one or more of the following public relations tools: press releases, media interviews, editorials and guest columns (written by you or an associate), seminars and workshops, public speaking engagements, social media marketing (Twitter, Facebook, LinkedIn, Google+, Pinterest, Instagram,) and special events.

 A major component of public relations marketing involves "planting" feature stories or news in newspapers, magazines, television or radio programs, relevant blogs, press release distribution sites, and websites related to your business, organization, product, or service.
 When a favorable story about your business or organization appears in the media, you not only gain the short-term benefits of the positive publicity, but you can use reprints of the article as a powerful marketing tool.
 Enclosing a copy of the article with your brochures, presentation folders, welcome packets, and sales letters can boost your credibility immeasurably.

 Public relations, like other forms of marketing, should not be haphazard or unplanned.
 Ideally, you should create a 12 month marketing/PR planning calendar in which you map out the marketing strategies and methods you're going to use each month and how your public relations campaign is going to factor into that strategy.
 Keep in mind that the more your target audience sees and hears the name of your organization or business, the easier it will be for you and your associates to sell your products, services, or point of view.